Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 If $X$ and $Y$ are represented spaces, $\tilde{x}$ and $\tilde{y}$ are uniquely determined.
-However, in the case of multi-represented spaces, these are not uniquely determined, so we need to be careful about the range enclosed by the existential quantifications.
+However, in the case of multi-represented spaces\footnote{Weihrauch reducibility on multi-represented spaces has also recently been introduced independently by Matthias Schr\"oder.
+However, his definition (presented in CCA 2022) seems to differ from ours.}, these are not uniquely determined, so we need to be careful about the range enclosed by the existential quantifications.
 Specifically, $\tilde{x}$ in the second line is assumed to be bounded by the existential quantifier in the first line.
-To analyze the structure of Weihrauch degrees on multi-represented spaces, it is sufficient to consider only Weihrauch degrees of predicates, where we consider $\tpbf{N}$ to be the space represented by the identity map.
+In other words, this reduction also involves a map $\str\colon ({\tt x},x)\mapsto \tilde{x}$.

+\begin{remark}[Kihara's definition \cite{Kih21}] Note that the definition of Weihrauch reducibility on multi-represented spaces can also be viewed as an imperfect information three-player game, as introduced in \cite{Kih21}: